tinode/chat/README.md

 * One-on-one messaging.
 * Group messaging with currently unlimited number of members where every member's access permissions are managed individually.
 The maximum number of members will be limited to a reasonably high value in the future (256? configurable?).
 * Topic access control with permissions for various actions.
 * Server-generated presence notifications for people, topics.
-* Basic sharded clustering.
+* Sharded clustering with failover.
 * Persistent message store, paginated message history.
 * Javascript bindings with no dependencies.
 * Java bindings (dependencies: [jackson](https://github.com/FasterXML/jackson), [nv-websocket-client](https://github.com/TakahikoKawasaki/nv-websocket-client)).
 Suitable for Android but with no Android SDK dependencies.